jayoung/Rtest_and_Rnotes/notes/renv_notes.md

 When you start a fresh project using `renv` it doesn't see ANY of the packages we installed system-wide.

+## TO DO list

+Read the resources

+Questions:
+- should I be recording something like a snapshot ID or git commit ID, when I have working code, before I change package versions?
+Right now I'm treating the snapshots anonymously

 ## renv resources

 [renv documentation site](https://rstudio.github.io/renv/)